As coronavirus fears grow, private equity eyes distressed investments

 “It is a sector that is used to 20-25% of growth but was actually down 20% last year.
 That, along with energy, are two sectors where we see a lot of dislocations potentially coming up and opportunities for us.”

-One private equity executive focused on distressed assets who attended the conference told Reuters: “I signed up and expected to have meeting requests from six or seven others with a similar profile - instead, I had more than 50”.
+One private equity executive at the conference, who is focused on distressed assets, told Reuters: “I signed up and expected to have meeting requests from six or seven others with a similar profile - instead, I had more than 50”.

 “Everyone here is trying to figure out when the cycle ends, if this time is different.
 Maybe coronavirus is the first trigger”.

 “Coronavirus could throw things off kilter a little but in terms of affecting certain industries we don’t know yet just how much.
-The best thing we can do right now is be prepared,” said Black of Apollo.
-(Reporting by Abhinav Ramnarayan and Chibuike Oguh, Editing by Emelia Sithole-Matarise)
+The best thing we can do right now is be prepared,” said Apollo’s Black.

+Reporting by Abhinav Ramnarayan and Chibuike Oguh; Editing by Emelia Sithole-Matarise and Edmund Blair